WebSitioPro/WebSitioPro/replit.md

 ```
 Changelog:
 - July 25, 2025.
+Client Approval System Expansion Complete
+  - COMPLETED: Successfully expanded client approval system from Professionals template to all 5 templates
+  - Created TemplateApprovalForm component with template-specific section names (menu for restaurants, tours for tourism, products for retail, services for services)
+  - Added FloatingApprovalButton integration to all 4 remaining template demos (restaurants, tourism, retail, services)
+  - Added client approval tabs to all template editors with consistent design and functionality
+  - Added complete approval content sections to all template editors using existing clientApproval schema structure
+  - Fixed missing CheckCircle import issue in Tourism, Retail, and Services template editors
+  - Fixed missing showChat state variable in RetailDemo component causing template crashes
+  - All 5 business templates now have identical client approval functionality with template-specific section adaptations
+  - Clients can now review and approve websites section by section across all business types
+  - Business owners can track client feedback through approval dashboard in all template editors
+- July 25, 2025.
 Fixed Pro Page Hero Section to Match Homepage Display
   - RESOLVED: Updated Pro page hero section to display hero image and text exactly like the home page
   - Changed from proHeroImage to heroImage field for consistency with homepage configuration